swccj/SMVR/README.md

 python Test_cycle.py --dataset 3dmatch --rr
 ```

-To evalute SGHR on ScanNet, you can use the following commands:
+To evalute SMVR on ScanNet, you can use the following commands:
 ```
 python Test_cycle.py --dataset scannet --ecdf
 ```

-To evalute SGHR on ETH, you can use the following commands:
+To evalute SMVR on ETH, you can use the following commands:
 ```
 python Test_cycle.py --dataset ETH --topk 6 --inlierd 0.2 --tau_2 0.5 --rr
 ```